-Apple’s new iOS 11.2 update fixes several lingering problems, but it’s also causing problems for many iPhone, iPad, and iPod touch users.
-If you run into an iOS 11 problem on your device, try a fix from this list before making an appointment at your local Apple Store.
+Apple’s iOS 11.2.6 update is causing problems for some iPhone, iPad, and iPod touch users.
+If you run into iOS 11.2.6 issues on your device, try a fix from this list before making an appointment at your local Apple Store.

-We don’t know when Apple will release its next iOS 11 update, it hasn’t confirmed iOS 11.2.1 or iOS 11.3, so you’ll need to be extremely proactive if you run into an issue with the operating system.
+We don’t know when Apple will release its next iOS 11 upgrade.
+The company recently confirmed an iOS 11.3 update, but it doesn’t have a release date which means you’ll need to be extremely proactive if you run into an issue with iOS 11.2.6 or an older version of iOS 11.

 How to Fix iOS 11 Installation Problems